Shrewsbury Hoard: Significance

 Although the coins are not individually valuable, the large number of coins in the hoard makes it important.
 Reavill has speculated that as Britain produced food for export to other parts of the Roman Empire during reign of Constantine I, the coins may represent payment to a farmer or farming community for a harvest, and that the money may have been buried for safe-keeping, with money being withdrawn when needed.

 Display

 On 25 October 2011, a coroner's treasure inquest declared that the coins were treasure under the terms of the 1996 Treasure Act.
 The hoard will be valued by the Treasure Valuation Committee, and a reward will be paid to the landowner and the finder.
 Normally, the market value of the hoard, as determined by the Treasure Valuation Committee, would be shared equally by the landowner and the finder, but under the terms of the 1996 Treasure Act, if the treasure was discovered whilst trespassing (as was the case with the Shrewsbury Hoard) the finder may get a reduced reward or no reward at all.

-Shropshire County Council Museum Service acquired the hoard (Museum accession number: SHRMS:2013.00) and as of May 2021 it on permanent display in the Roman gallery the at Shrewsbury Museum and Art Gallery.
+Shropshire County Council Museum Service acquired the hoard (Museum accession number: SHRMS:2013.00) and as of May 2021 it is on permanent display in the Roman gallery at the Shrewsbury Museum and Art Gallery.